-- Heavy duty design and rust resistant: Deep metal firepit is made from durable 1.7mm gauge steel and finished with black high temperature paint for long lasting quality and resistance to rust; Portable function allows the fireplace to be moved anywhere and has a decorative crossweave pattern that complements any outside style
+- Heavy-duty design and rust resistant: This heavy-duty fire pit is made from durable 1.7-millimeter gauge steel.
+Finished with black high-temperature paint, this fire pit is made for long-lasting quality and resistance to rust.
+The portable function allows this fireplace to be moved anywhere.
+This fire pit also features a decorative crossweave pattern that complements any outside style.

-- Full set included: Fire bowl set includes metal spark screen for added safety from flying sparks, top quality waterproof and weather resistant round cover, built-in wood burning grate for better air flow, and poker tool to easily control the flame
+- Full set included: The black crossweave fire pit set includes a metal spark screen for added safety from flying sparks, a weather-resistant round cover, a built-in wood-burning grate for better air flow, and a poker tool to easily control the flame.

 This huge fire pit features a stunning cross-weave design and a built-in wood grate for better air circulation, allowing the fire to burn hotter and for a longer period of time.
 This is a comprehensive set at an inexpensive price that includes a fire poker, a spark guard for extra safety surrounding the fire, and a weather cover to preserve your fire pit when not in use.